Why do I need to use threshold signature vaults?

 - Single access control, which means you are required to have at least two participants to agree in the transactions to release the funds.

-How does multisig work in WhalesHeaven?
+How do threshold signature (TS) vaults work in WhalesHeaven?

 Learn more about: